 Best Orthotics for Children with Overpronation – Early Treatment Can Make a World of Difference!

-The Importance of Not Taking the “Wait and See Approach”
+Why You Should Avoid the “Wait and See Approach”

-Parents need to understand that they a limited window of opportunity to make a significant change in their child’s foot structure and gait mechanics.
-I have noticed how some medical professionals recommend waiting until the child reaches the age of 6 or 7 to intervene.
+Parents need to understand that they have a limited window of opportunity to make a significant change in their child’s foot structure and gait mechanics.
+I have noticed how some medical professionals recommend waiting until the child reaches the age of six or seven to intervene.
 If you notice something wrong with your child’s walking gait or if your child is complaining about foot or leg pain you need to intervene as soon as possible.
 The earlier you take action, the easier it will be to manage the condition.

 Furthermore, I strongly believe exceptional footwear and orthotics can change lives.
 What I have to offer you is my many years of experience trying and testing many different shoes and orthotics.
 I know which shoes and orthotics work best for children with overpronation from watching them walk and run to check whether they are walking straighter or not.
 While there is no such thing as a universal orthotic that works well for all children with overpronation, I have noticed that some orthotics are a lot more effective than others, and those are the ones I will describe shortly.